 So each of those three things: the homeless man back at the dock, the Karsh exhibit and the Dorothea Lange thing were all setting me up.
 In retrospect they make sense.
 But I wasn’t consciously thinking about it.
 I was still pursuing the photography of the hour around here, which is landscape, still life.

 But I belong to the Unitarian Church and we’re very active on social justice issues; homelessness is one.
 We’re part of a program that feeds and houses 30 homeless men one Sunday night a month.
-The other churches in the area do all the other nights.
-So the men go to a different church every night.
+The men go to a different church every night.
 They get a meal, sleep on the floor.
 The next morning they get breakfast and they’re out.
 It’s been going on for 23 years.
 It’s a really good program.
 And someone said, “Why don’t we do a service about that program?”
 He said, “Would you take pictures and do a slide show so the whole congregation can see who these guys are”

 So I showed up with my camera.
 This was August 2012.
 We gather around for a blessing before we eat and while we were gathered, I said, “Look we’re going to do a sermon about you guys and the program.
 We think you’re great.
 I’d love to take some portraits of you and have them as part of the service.
 So would you let me know if you’re willing after dinner?
 I’ll make a print for you and give you an electronic copy.
 You can use it any way you want.”